-In this report, we show that the FD gauge propagators introduced in refs.\!\cite{Hagiwara:2020tbx,Chen:2022gxv} can be regarded as a special case of the LC gauge propagators, which can be obtained directly as the Green's function of the equation of motion (EOM) of the free gauge fields, not only in QED and QCD, but also in the EW theory with massive weak bosons.
+In this report, we show that the FD gauge propagators introduced in refs.\!\cite{Hagiwara:2020tbx,Chen:2022gxv} can be obtained from the LC gauge propagators, or the Green's functions of the equation of motion (EOM) of the free gauge fields in the LC gauge, not only in QED and QCD, but also in the EW theory with massive weak bosons.
 In particular, the $5 \times 5$ representation of the weak boson propagators is directly obtained from the EOM of the free weak boson and its associate Goldstone boson fields in the LC gauge.
-The FD gauge propagators are then obtained simply by choosing the LC gauge vector along the opposite direction of the three momentum of the currents.
+The FD gauge propagators are then obtained simply by choosing the LC gauge vector along the opposite direction of the three-momentum of the off-shell gauge boson.

-Because the general LC gauge propagators and the scattering amplitudes have identical form as those in the FD gauge\!\cite{Hagiwara:2020tbx,Chen:2022gxv}, we modify the new {\tt HELAS} codes to allow an arbitrary LC gauge vector which is common among all the propagators in the amplitudes.
+Because the general LC gauge propagators and the scattering amplitudes have identical form as those in the FD gauge, we modify the new {\tt HELAS}\! codes\cite{Hagiwara:2020tbx,Chen:2022gxv} to allow an arbitrary LC gauge vector which is common among all the propagators in the amplitudes.
 With this minimum modification of the programs developed in refs.\!\cite{Hagiwara:2020tbx} and~\cite{Chen:2022gxv}, we are able to obtain helicity amplitudes of all the SM processes in an arbitrary LC gauge.

 Since helicity amplitudes for all $2 \to 2$ processes are gauge invariant in QED and QCD, we have studied a few $2\to 3$ processes, $\ell\bar{\ell}^\prime\to \ell\bar{\ell}^\prime\gamma$, $\ell{\ell}^\prime\to \ell{\ell}^\prime\gamma$ and $gg\to ggg$, in section~\ref{sec:results}.
 We find that LC gauge amplitudes don't improve cancellation among diagrams in general, because only when the LC gauge vector orientation is along or approximately along the FD gauge vector of a particular current, the off-shell current components proportional to its four momentum are suppressed.
-We note that a specific choice of the LC gauge vector gives soft gluon radiation patterns efficiently, confirming the observation in parton shower studies~\cite{Nagy:2007ty,*Nagy:2014mqa}.
+We note that a specific choice of the LC gauge vector gives soft gluon radiation patterns efficiently, confirming the observation in parton shower studies~\cite{Nagy:2007ty,Nagy:2014mqa}.